nvi-inc/fs-vgos/fs-vgos.md

 ```fs
 azeloff=0d,0d
 ```

-(note there is no space between arguments)
+NOTE: there is no space between arguments.

 Make test recording
 -------------------